adarmonicteam/adarmonicteam.github.io/index.md

 To better understand what topics were being 'liked', the model for topic prediction was applied.
 Here it is shown that the majority of 'likes' were attributed to topics related to the election such as Trump-support, Black-support and finally to smashing Trump adversaries (including Clinton and Obama).
 Since practically no 'likes' were given to News-Feed topics, it may be less likely that the 'likes' are fake, and are rather related to real Americans who turn their interest towards politically-related topics.

 {% include generalinfolikes.html %}

+### Who are the Authors?

+From inspecting the names of the most active authors, it became clear that there are a number of author names which come across as neutral, news-related feeds.
+Examples of these include HOUSTONTOPNEWS and DAILYLOSANGELES.
+It is reasonable to assume that these accounts were created to target the population of cities in their respective names.
+In order to quantify this better, the following map was generated to visualize the number of tweets released in each state after filtering for cities and states contained in the author names.

+The map shows that the swing states of 2016 almost always had their own 'dedicated' Troll.
+Several states that